EdgeCaseBerg/sn/ch2.md

 "Okay!
 Okay!
 But yeah? _Special_ hot sauce?"

-He pointed at him with a fork and emphasized each word, "special hot sauce"
+He pointed at him with a fork and emphasized each word, "_special_ hot sauce"